 That Hemingway could often be cruel is no surprise, he was notoriously thinskinned and used real people as characters in his books and didn’t try to hide it.
-That he could be this cruel and dismissive of Stein’s talents, however, shows a forced-level of pettiness and a break in the smooth facade of his distant, dreamy Paris life.
-But we also know that at the time of this writing, Hemingway was not doing his best.
-He wrote this towards the end of his life, and as we all now know, was suffering from serious depression.
+That he could be this cruel and dismissive of Stein’s talents, however, shows a level of pettiness and a break in the smooth facade of his distant, dreamy Paris life.
+But, we also know at the time of this writing, Hemingway was not doing his best.
+He wrote this towards the end of his life, and as we all know now, he was suffering from serious depression.

 Hemingway and F. Scott Fitzgerald were good friends in Paris, but later in life became desperate enemies.
 From the late 1930’s on, Hemingway lost no opportunity to badmouth him, going as far to tell Arthur Mizener, Fitzgerald’s biographer, in a letter from 1950, “I never had any respect for him ever, except for his lovely, golden, wasted talent.
 If he would have had fewer pompous musings and a little sounder education it would have been better maybe.
 But anytime you got him all straightened out and taking his work seriously Zelda would get jealous and knock him out of it.”
 This doesn’t sound like your old warm, drinking friend from Paris, does it F. Scott?
 It doesn’t to us either.